LBPHacker/R216/manual.md

   matches the class of the operation; `send` is in _Class 2_ and the operand list matches the `OPER [REG_RB-U11_I1], REG_R2` pattern in _Class 2_; this operand mode has the code `0x00D08000`;
-* substitute the operands into the pattern, convert them to bits and shift them to the left by the amount of bits shown next to the pattern in the enormous operand mode table;
+* substitue the operands into the pattern, convert them to bits and shift them to the left by the amount of bits shown next to the pattern in the enormous operand mode table;
     * `RB` is `r5` (`0x5`) and is shifted to the left by 16 bits, yielding